-Even with the customers’ growing need for dairy-free products, sales of most plant-based products have sharply declined in the past year.
-One of the major reasons consumers reject the use of plant-based foods is that the taste is too different from what they’re used to.
+Even as customers’ demand for dairy-free products grows, sales of most plant-based products have sharply declined over the past year.
+One of the primary reasons consumers reject plant-based foods is that their taste is too different from what they’re used to.

 Source: https://www.fmi.org

-As a result, innovating in this space has become more like the need of the hour.
-Prominent names such as Nestle, Upfield, Danone, and Valio are actively innovating in the domain and patenting their solutions to some of the major challenges associated with plant-based products, poised to create a major impact in the industry.
+As a result, innovating in this space has become more like a need of the hour.
+Prominent names such as Nestle, Upfield, Danone, and Valio are actively innovating in the domain and patenting solutions to major challenges associated with plant-based products, poised to create a major impact in the industry.

-And how were we able to reach these solutions?
-Well, the insights in this article have resulted from competitive intelligence done for one of our dairy clients.
+And how did we reach these solutions?
+Well, the insights in this article are based on competitive intelligence conducted for one of our dairy clients.
 Using our in-house tool slate and manual analysis, we uncovered the latest innovations to address pressing problems in plant-based dairy.

 Therefore, by the end of the article, you will have a clear idea of why a constant watch on your competitors is important and how it can shape your next innovation strategy.